 The papyrus swamps of this Ramsar wetland site are home to the semi-aquatic sitatunga antelope.
 One can spot the elusive Shoebill plus other native birds on the lake.

-The 72 huge round basins scattered across the equator are evidence of the Albertine Rift’s bubbling volcanic past, and are a must-see for those with a particular interest in the region’s fascinating geological history.
-The 27km drive through the Park takes in views of the enormous craters, circular lakes, the Rift Valley escarpment and the Kazinga channel – all in front of the mighty backdrop of the Rwenzori Mountains.
+The 72 huge round basins scattered across the equator are evidence of the Albertine Rift’s bubbling volcanic past and are a must-see for those with a particular interest in the region’s fascinating geological history.
+The 27km drive through the Park takes in views of the enormous craters, circular lakes, the Rift Valley escarpment, and the Kazinga channel – all in front of the mighty backdrop of the Rwenzori Mountains.

 One of the most famous lookout points in Uganda is in the Katwe-Kabatoro community on Katwe Salt Lake where traditional salt mining has been practiced since the 16th century.
 The neighboring Lake Munyanyange is a bird sanctuary, as well as a migratory location for the lesser flamingo from August to November.

 Mweya is Queen Elizabeth National Park’s focal point.
-It contains the Visitors Centre, a luxury Safari lodge and restaurant, hostel, campsite, budget food options and the departure point for the Kazinga Channel launch trip – and is still jam-packed with birds and animals.
-Its elevated position commands gorgeous views of the Kazinga Channel and surrounding savanna, and its proximity to Kasenyi and the North Kazinga plains make it an ideal departure point for wildlife-filled game drives in the morning or evening.
+It contains the Visitors Centre, a luxury Safari lodge and restaurant, hostel, campsite, budget food options, and the departure point for the Kazinga Channel launch trip – and is still jam-packed with birds and animals.
+Its elevated position commands gorgeous views of the Kazinga Channel and surrounding savanna, and its proximity to Kasenyi and the North Kazinga plains makes it an ideal departure point for wildlife-filled game drives in the morning or evening.

 A cruise down the Kazinga channel is the most relaxing way to enjoy a wildlife safari in Queen Elizabeth National Park.
-The banks are crammed with hippos, buffalos and water birds, along with caimans, monitor lizards, marabou storks, weaver birds and elegant pairs of fish eagles.
+The banks are crammed with hippos, buffalos, and water birds, along with caimans, monitor lizards, marabou storks, weaver birds, and elegant pairs of fish eagles.
 Elephants stride along the banks – all you need to do is sit back with your camera or binoculars at the ready, and enjoy the incredible spectacle.